Call of Duty: Modern Warfare II (2022 video game): Release

 The multiplayer beta for Modern Warfare II started for PlayStation 4 and PlayStation 5 players on September 16, and for Windows, Xbox One, and Xbox Series X/S players on September 22.
 The beta officially ended on September 26 at 3pm EDT across all platforms before the launch on October 28, 2022.
 Pre-orders of all editions grant "early" access to the open multiplayer beta.
 The Vault Edition grants access to a "Red Team 141" operator pack, a "FJX Cinder Weapon Vault" pack, plus access to the Battle Pass of a Season for Modern Warfare II (dependent on the time of purchase), and double XP tokens.
-In addition, the Vault Edition also includes the "Ghost Legacy Pack", which grants 12 Ghost operator skins and 10 weapon blueprints for the M4A1 assault rifle for use in Call of Duty: Modern Warfare and Call of Duty: Warzone.
-Unlike the previous cross-gen titles, Modern Warfare II offers no standard editions for the eighth generation consoles, but only a cross-gen edition for all platforms, in addition to the Vault Edition.
+In addition, the Vault Edition also included the "Ghost Legacy Pack", which granted 12 Ghost operator skins and 10 weapon blueprints for the M4A1 assault rifle for use in Call of Duty: Modern Warfare and Call of Duty: Warzone.
+Unlike the previous cross-gen titles, Modern Warfare II offers no standard editions for the eighth-generation consoles, but only a cross-gen edition for all platforms, in addition to the Vault Edition.
 Pre-ordering also granted early access to the campaign a week earlier on October 20.